mah0001/metadata-editor-docs-v2/documenting_image.md

   |012300 | off-beat         | An attractive, perhaps fun picture of everyday events - dog with sunglasses, people cooling off in the fountain |
   |012400 | movie scene      | Photos taken during the shooting of a movie or TV production. |

 - **`sceneCodesLabelled`** The `sceneCodes` element described above only allows for the capture of codes.
 To improve discoverability (by indexing important keywords), not only the scene codes but also the scene description should be provided.
 The IPTC standard does not provide an element that allows the scene label and description to be entered.
 The `sceneCodesLabelled` is an element that we added to our schema.
-Ideally, curators will enter the scene codes in the element `sceneCodes` to maintain full compatibility with the IPTC, and complement that information by also entering the codes and their description in the `sceneCodesLabelled` element.<br>
+Ideally, curators will enter the scene codes in the element `sceneCodes` to maintain full compatibility with the IPTC, and complement that information by also entering the codes and their description in the `sceneCodesLabelled` element.
   - **`code`** The code for the scene of a photo content.
 The [IPTC Scene-NewsCodes](http://cv.iptc.org/newscodes/scene) controlled vocabulary (published under a Creative Commons Attribution (CC BY) 4.0 license) should be used, where a scene is represented as a string of 6 digits.
-See table above.<br>
+See table above.
   - **`label`** The label of the scene.
-See table above for examples.<br>
+See table above for examples.
   - **`description`** A more detailed description of the scene.
-See table above for examples.<br><br>
+See table above for examples.

 - **`subjectCodes`** Specifies one or more subjects from the [IPTC Subject-NewsCodes](http://cv.iptc.org/newscodes/subjectcode) controlled vocabulary to categorize the image.
 Each Subject is represented as a string of 8 digits.
 The vocabulary consists of about 1400 terms organized into 3 levels (users can decide to use only the first, or the first two levels; the more detail is provided, the better the discoverability of the image).
 The first level of the controlled vocabulary is as follows: